Aromatherapy II: The Art and Science of Blending

 Physicians, nurse practitioners, physician assistants, nurses, dietitians, and other interested health care professionals.

+You will have a maximum of 30 days access to the material from the start date.
 You can register and start immediately.
 If you register for the course and pay with a credit card you will have immediate access to the course.
 Once your registration is complete, logout and log back in and your course will be listed on the campus page.
-If you cannot remember your account information, click the Forgot Password link on the login page and it will be emailed to you.
+If you cannot remember your account information, click the Get Username and Password link on the login page and it will be emailed to you.

 - Complete your registration, including payment of the invoice (find this on "My Account")

 - Then log back in